 15. Skill and dedication to customer service

 Benefits include paid holidays, vacation and sick leave.
 The District pays all or a portion of monthly medical plan premiums (depending on the coverage) and pays all of the monthly dental and vision plan premiums for employees and eligible dependents.
 Additional paid benefits include life insurance, salary continuance insurance, and an Employee Assistance Program.
-Academic employees participate in the State Teachers’ Retirement System, a defined-benefit retirement plan through the State of California.
+Academic employees participate in the State Teachers’ Retirement System, a defined-benefit retirement plan through the State of California (no contributions to Social Security).
 Optional tax-deferred 403(b) and 457 retirement plans are also available.

 Open Date: 07/03/2018